Financial Aid at MCC

 Federal Student Loan

-Beginning July 1, 2013, Mayland Community College will no longer participate in the William D. Ford Federal Direct Loan Program.
-For those students interested, Mayland now has a tuition payment plan which offers a monthly payment option.
+On July 1, 2013, Mayland Community College ceased participation in the William D. Ford Federal Direct Loan Program.
 Click here for more information.

-The Mayland Community College (MCC) Child Care Project is a state grant which is funded through the North Carolina Community College System to provide child care assistance for student-parents attending Mayland Community College, who otherwise would be unable to attend school.
+The Mayland Community College (MCC) Childcare Assistance Program is grant funded through the North Carolina Community College System to provide child care assistance for student-parents attending Mayland Community College, who otherwise would be unable to attend school.
 Students who are enrolled at MCC for nine (9) or more credit hours may be eligible for these limited funds.
-For more information on the Child Care Project or to apply, contact the Student Development Office or print the application and fact sheet here.
+For more information on the Childcare Assistance Program or to apply, contact the Financial Aid Office or print the application and the fact sheet.

 Through the MCC Scholarship Program, the Mayland Community College Foundation seeks to provide financial assistance to students who otherwise would not be able to continue their education.
 This program offers many scholarship opportunities to Mayland students through the completion of a single, online scholarship application.

 Students may apply to the MCC Scholarship Program each semester by submitting the online application along with all supporting documentation during the following application periods:

 - Spring Only: September 1 - October 15